GaryChamberlain/ProMotion/README.md

-# ProMotion
+# ProStyle
-An example that uses the Pro Motion animation library
+An example that uses the [ProStyle](https://prostyle.io) animation library